 But before you jump in, you want to give your multi-monitor plan some forethought.
 This guide will walk you through all the factors you need to take into account before setting up three or more monitors.

 Before you run out and buy a bunch of extra monitors, check to see whether your computer is physically capable of handling all that graphics prowess.
-First, look at the back of your PC: How many graphics ports (DVI, HDMI, DisplayPort, and VGA) do you see?
+First, look at the back of your PC: How many graphics ports (usually HDMI and DisplayPort, but sometimes DVI and VGA on older hardware) do you see?

-If you don’t have a discrete graphics card, you may only see two video ports—most motherboards come with integrated graphics that can only run dual-monitor setups.
+If you don’t have a discrete graphics card, you may only see up to two video ports, if you see any at all.
+Many motherboards come with integrated graphics that can only run one or two monitor setups, while many other motherboards lack outgoing video ports whatsoever.
 If you do have a discrete graphics card, you’ll probably see at least three ports, not including the ports on your motherboard.

 Tip: While it is possible to set up multiple monitors using ports on both your motherboard and your discrete graphics card, you’ll see a performance drop and some lag when you move windows between monitors.
 If you want to do this, you will also need to enter your PC’s BIOS and go to Configuration > Video > Integrated graphics device and set it to “Always enable.”